-Blockchain is the Future
+Blockchain is the Future of Supply Chain Logistics

 Paper contracts, bills of lading and shipping manifests can be used to start a fire, should the need arise.
 Apart from this rather esoteric advantage, there is almost nothing that paper does that blockchain can’t do better.
 Documents written to the blockchain cannot be forged, they are difficult to lose (the data is there forever, however, a private key to decrypt the data can be lost), and are quick to transfer.